 Lifestyle farm companions: alpacas for those who want to enjoy a beautiful grazing animal and are attracted to the alpacas' looks, behaviour and individuality.

 Fibre producers: alpacas suitable for crafters interested in having fibre-producing animals for spinning, weaving, knitting, crocheting, or felting.

 Herd guardians: alpacas suitable for those who want added protection against foxes for their sheep, goats or chickens.

 Breeding: alpacas suitable for breeding, showing and having a stud farm.

 As a small farm with quality genetics and high welfare standards, our alpacas are in high demand.
 Below is a list of available animals, although some alpacas for sale are not yet listed.
-Please enquire via email or telephone, telling us a bit about yourself, your location, and why you want alpacas.
+Please enquire via email or telephone, telling us about yourself, your location, and why you want alpacas.

 We invite all prospective owners to visit our farm and meet the alpacas.
 We also like to visit your property (if feasible) to ensure you have the right land and infrastructure to care for alpacas.
 We are happy to advise on fencing, shelters and other amenities needed.
 We work with you to identify the most suitable alpacas for your particular situation, and we pride ourselves on providing ongoing support and mentorship to our clients.

-Some are retiring from breeding and would make lovely farm companions or herd guardians of sheep, goats or chickens.
+Some girls are retiring from breeding and would make lovely farm companions or herd guardians of sheep, goats or chickens.

 Our sold alpacas

 Below are photos of some of our alpacas living with their forever owners.
-Our clients span the Macedon Ranges, Mount Alexander, Daylesford Hepburn, Greater Bendigo and surrounding areas.
+Our clients span the shires of Macedon Ranges, Mount Alexander, Daylesford-Hepburn, Greater Bendigo and surrounding areas.